meolar/supertux-wiki/Ideas.md

 This is a powerup **without any specific features**, allowing that their function can not confused with something else.
 It would be appropriate if I want to do unusual powerup, which would call a different script than the usual like egg, fireflower ... and it wouldnt to powerup the confused with somewhat usunal.
-Gems could be a different color.
+Gems could come in many different colors.

 ### Thunder Flower